zeinanaderibrahim/bloomberg-sql-stock-analysis/README.md

 Equity Performance Analysis Using Bloomberg Data (SQL + R)

-A study into how evolving tarrifs policy shifts, sector exposures, and company-level dispersion shape current volatile equity market performance.
+A study into how evolving policy shifts, sector exposures, and company-level dispersion shape current volatile equity market performance.

 1. Context & Motivation:
 Markets in 2025 continue to react to a complex mix of macroeconomic forces.
 Among the significant catalysts: